khuyentran1401/google_trend/README.md

 ![Geo](/images/map.png)

 Use this [notebook](/content/trends.ipynb) or run the [Binder](https://gesis.mybinder.org/binder/v2/gh/khuyentran1401/google_trend/42e056b1df76046e6dee0cb24894c458a43ffe9a?filepath=content%2Ftrends.ipynb) to explore yourself.
-Choose your favorite trend and observe the magic
+Choose your favorite trend and observe the magic!